jefferislab/nblastwwwjb/nblast_online.md

 We have developed a simple web-app for comparing neurons using our NBLAST algorithm.
 [NBLAST on-the-fly](http://jefferislab.org/si/nblast/on-the-fly/) allows you to compare FlyCircuit neurons against one another and against your own uploaded tracings, with interactive 3D display, from the comfort of your browser.

+Look at the video demos [here](demos.md) to see how to use the app.

 ![NBLASTing neurons online](../images/nblast_online.png)